 |2.||Each member of the teams that finish in first, second and third place on the leaderboard win £30, £25 and £20, respectively, in Amazon gift vouchers, and the teams' schools will win a trophy.|

 The prizes are kindly sponsored by the flight search company Skyscanner.
-Skyscanner was set up by two former computer scientists from the University of Manchester, two people who directly benefitted from Turing's contributions to Manchester and computing.
+Skyscanner was set up by two former computer scientists from The University of Manchester, two people who directly benefited from Turing's contributions to Manchester and computing.

 Now that you're an expert cryptographer, you'll want to show off your new skills in person!
-Join us at the School of Mathematics at the University of Manchester on Wed April 30th 2014 for plenty of code-breaking action, a live cryptography mini-challenge, and the prize ceremony for the competition winners!
+Join us at the Department of Mathematics at The University of Manchester on Wednesday 29 April 2020 for plenty of code-breaking action, a live cryptography mini-challenge, and the prize ceremony for the competition winners!